1036 SE Douglas Avenue Rm CH 206

 - Estimate the market value of each taxable property;

-- Managing special programs such as farm and forest assessments, veterans' exemptions, senior / disabled deferrals, and all exemption programs
+- Administer and manage special programs; such as farm and forest assessments, veterans' exemptions, senior / disabled deferrals, and all exemption programs;

-- Reviews and prepares property review requests, appeals and explain the assessment process used;
+- Review and prepare property review requests, appeals and explain the assessment processes used;

 History of the Office of Assessor

 The office of assessor was created by the provisional government in 1844.
 The Legislative Assembly decreed that assessments were to be made by the sheriff in 1845.
 The contradictions were eliminated in 1850 when the assessor was authorized to make assessments and the sheriff was authorized to collect taxes.
 Now, no sheriffs collect taxes in Oregon.

 The assessor, elected to four year-terms, assesses the value of taxable property and enters that information into assessment and tax rolls.

 The assessor certifies tax levies and delivers tax rolls to the tax collector for collection.
 The office also maintains property ownership

 records and maps, receives budgets, and extends levies to other taxing districts such as library and sewage.
 The state, through statutes and